nodejs/node/COLLABORATOR_GUIDE.md

 ### Breaking Changes

-Backwards-incompatible changes may land on the master branch at any time after sufficient review by collaborators and approval of at least two CTC members.
+Backwards-incompatible changes may land on the master branch at any time after sufficient review by collaborators and approval of at least two TSC members.

 Examples of breaking changes include, but are not necessarily limited to, removal or redefinition of existing API arguments, changing return values